nuvo672/revshellpayload/README.md

 ### Loading revshell
 Copy and paste your revshell.txt payload script into a notepad

-Replace {Hoaxshell revshell} with your hoaxshell script
+Replace {Hoaxshell revshell} with your hoaxshell script and adjust DELAY times as needed

 Save the file as payload.dd in the pi folder